-During an interactive OPAL session the command SYSTEM allows to execute operating system commands.
+The command SYSTEM allows to execute operating system commands on a single core.
 After execution of the system command, successful or not, control returns to OPAL.
-At present this command is only available under UNIX-like OSes (including Linux and macOS).
 It has two formats:

 '''

 SYSTEM, CMD=string;

 SYSTEM, string; // shortcut

 '''

 The string see String Attributes string must be a valid operating system command.